A Tradition of Excellence at

 Alexis Estrada has been J. Taylor Finley Middle School’s assistant principal since July 1.
 She earned an undergraduate degree at SUNY Old Westbury in childhood education/English language arts with a concentration in multicultural/US and British literature.
 She obtained a Master of Science in English as an Acquired Language at CUNY Queens College and an Advanced Graduate Certificate in Educational Leadership at Stony Brook University.

 At the time of her appointment in Huntington, Ms. Estrada had been serving as assistant principal at PS 143Q – The Louis Armstrong Elementary School in Corona since August 2019.
-She worked as a teacher at PS 16Q – The Nancy DeBenedittis School in Corona from September 1995 to June 2019.
+She earlier worked as a teacher at PS 16Q – The Nancy DeBenedittis School in Corona from September 2015 to June 2019.

 Ms. Estrada also taught at IS 93Q – Ridgewood Junior High School in Ridgewood from September 2012 to June 2015.
 She has enjoyed a variety of educational experiences from coordinating a grant for an after-school Queens Botanical Garden program to implementing the Common Threads program.